Tired of doing everything yourself?

 I learned how to let go the hard way, but I’m really hoping you don’t have to.

-On Tuesday, September 19th 2017 I release a brand new online course called “Breaking 200 Without Breaking You.”
-It’s all about the skills and strategies you and your team need to reach over 200 people at your church, something 85% of all churches never figure out how to do.
+My new course, “Breaking 200 Without Breaking You” is all about the skills and strategies you and your team need to reach over 200 people at your church, something 85% of all churches never figure out how to do.
+The first 500 churches going through the course are also discovering the principles apply until you grow to 500 people or even more.
+Scaling is hard, but so worth it.

 I want to share a lesson with you I teach in the Breaking 200 course.